R-Sing-h/test-code/vagrant readme test.md

 ```
 $ vagrant init
 ```

-The Vagrantfile is essientally what equates to the blueprints for all of the virtual machines that we can run.
-This file is in the syntax of a Ruby file, but we do not need to know any Ruby programming language to change make any changes.
+Before running that command the folder should be empty but afterwards it should be populated with our new **Vagrantfile**.
+Inside of that file is some useful material that might be a good idea to read.